shivajid/Kinetica/README.md

 # Kinetica
-This is sample Repository of Kinetica
+This is sample Repository of Kinetica.

+This repository contains files for starting the Kinetica Server